chilimangoes/eva_coreception_mod/README.md

 ## Files

 STL files are under the [`/stl`](/stl) folder.
-You will need to select the appropriate [Face] mount for your hot end - V6, Dragon, or Mosquito (there currently isn't amount for the stock MK8 hot end).
-Start with one of the `"_mirrored"` hot end mounts for the ELF/Coreception if you plan on using the BL Touch.
+You will need to select the appropriate [Face] mount for your hot end - V6, Dragon, or Mosquito.
+There is also an unofficial mount for the stock MK8 hot end [here](https://contrib.eva-3d.page/hotends/microswiss-mk8/).
+Start with one of the `"_mirrored"` hot end mounts if you plan on using the BL Touch on the the ELF/Coreception.
+If you're using the onofficial MK8 mount linked above, you'll need to mirror it yourself.
 I highly recommend printing out and test fitting everything *thoroughly* before disassembling your existing hot end and carriage.
 I also recommend printing out a spare set of parts, especially anything that is near or touching the hot end.
+It might also be a good idea to buy some new, higher quality belts before installing.
+My stock belts were pretty low quality and chewed up pretty badly by the zip ties used to secure them to the stock carriage.

 NOTE: There is a `[Misc] tension_slider_6mm_M3.stl` and `[Misc] tension_slider_6mm_M3_flipped_teeth.stl` for the belt tensioners on the rear.
 My Coreception uses the `_flipped_teeth` variant, but I would suggest printing out a pair of each, just in case.
-If you print the wrong ones, you will need to assemble your new carriage backwards, which will cut your Y travel almost in half.
+If you print the wrong ones, you will need to assemble your new carriage backwards, which will cut your Y travel almost in half until you print out the correct ones (don't ask me how I know this 😕).

 My CAD document for this mod can be accessed [here](https://cad.onshape.com/documents/8374df57f21afb0afda371e1/v/ab8b5f501b92076e0e46f97f/e/99eb3d22b4d42aecd6cd179c) (you may need to create a free OnShape account).